toraritte/toraritte.github.io/posts/2020-07-03-open-remote-server-files-in-mc-scp-ssh.md

 keys,  so `ssh`  commands  will keep  asking for  it every time.
 [`ssh-agent`](https://www.ssh.com/ssh/agent)
-solves this problem.
+solves this problem, and makes  sure that passphrase popups won't interrupt.

+## 1. Current workflow

+1. Open `tmux`

+2. `cd` to project

+3. `ssh-agent vim -S Session.vim`

+4. In Vim, `:!ssh-add`

+5. Continue with either Vim or Midnight Commander (or both)

-## 1. Midnight Commander
+## 1. `scp` in `Midnight Commander

 As of version 4.8.23: